-Robert referred to “the oldies charts”, but to be fair, we spoke to him before we showed him the Swimming Pool and you know what it’s like with oldies, they come back, so rather than risk a return let’s drop this where it deserves, our special place in marketing hell.
+Robert referred to “the oldies charts”, but you know what it’s like with oldies, they come back, so rather than risk a return let’s drop this where it deserves, our special place in marketing hell.

 Of course, the digital machine has done some wonderful work for us and opened up opportunities to engage the consumer with our stories, but many marketers are now dependent on the rush of doing lots of something, so cheaply, that even shit results in the single percentage points give a fantastic return on investment.

 With remarketing and retargeting it’s bad enough that the machine decides what should be following us – from eCommerce to Facebook – but what if this annoying crap was then applied to the content creation process?

 Crank the handle and there you go: a content campaign, a million emails, a blog post and a month’s worth of tweets made ready by the artificially intelligent, machine learning, content vending machine.